 Slate roofs have been installed on buildings for more than a thousand years.
 This practice was brought to the New World by European settlers.
 Nothing else quite matched the durability, aesthetics, and fireproof qualities that were available with slate.
 This same quality remains today.
 As one of the largest installers and restorers of slate roofing in the world, The Durable Slate Company can handle any type of slate roof on any kind of building.
 With the largest stock of reclaimed slate in the country, we can match many slate roofs when original looking aesthetics are important in a historic restoration or a new addition to a historical building.

 Durable Slate is proud to employ some of the best slate roofers and foremen in the country.
-One of our elite foremen, Jeremy Decker, was awarded the 2004 National Roofing Contractor Association (NRCA) National MVP Award for his craftsmanship, leadership, and work ethic.
+Our craftsmen have been awarded the National Roofing Contractor Association (NRCA) National MVP Award multiple times for craftsmanship, leadership, and work ethic.

 Clay Tile Roofing